 *Non-profit organizations must be charitable organizations described in sections 501(c)(3) and 509(a)(1) of the Internal Revenue Code or have a component fund within the Community Foundation.

-The award recipient will be recognized at the annual Community Foundation Celebration and will receive a $7,500 stipend to be directed to the recipient organization.
+The award recipient will be recognized by the Community Foundation of Greater Muscatine and will receive a $7,700 stipend to be directed to the recipient organization.

 Past Recipients for the Tom Hendricks Community Service Award: